eth-cscs/alps-uenv/docs/uenv-compilation-spack.md

 cp2k@2024.1 +cuda cuda_arch=80 +cosma ^cosma +gpu_direct
 ```

-COSMA is not availabe in the uenv described above since it is not a dependency needed by `cp2k@2024.1 +cuda cuda_arch=80`.
+COSMA is not available in the uenv described above since it is not a dependency needed by `cp2k@2024.1 +cuda cuda_arch=80`.

 ### Spack Environment